Mindinventory/BubbleCollectionViewLayout/README.md

 MICollectionViewBubbleLayout is subclass of UICollectionViewFlowLayout with the custom layout.

 # Usage

-The easy way is to use UICollectionViewFlowLayout as it is.
+- The easy way is to use UICollectionViewFlowLayout as it is.
 You can also subclass it if you intend to change the default behaviour.
+- Either use it as a list to select the different tags and it's values or add the tags or value and show it in a list

 Here is the instruction of how to use UICollectionViewFlowLayout in the Storyboard.